pranavasrikotha/weatherweb/README.md

 # weatherweb
-task 3 given by bharat intern
+task 2 given by @bharat intern
 A weather website
 Languages used are HTML, CSS, JS.
 IDE : VS Code